intraface/intraface.dk/tests/unit/README.markdown

 Run tests
 ---------

 Create a config.test.php file.
 Check out the phpunit.xml.example and see if you want to setup your own local example.
+Maybe you want to attach the TestListener.php.

 Install phpunit from http://phpunit.de